HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="median-internal-links.png",
   caption="Median links to same site.", description="A rank distribution of the median count of internal links.
-Sites within the top 10,000 have the most median internal links at 117 for mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=2040803708&format=interactive", sheets_gid="1325442493", sql_file="outgoing_links_by_rank.sql"
+On desktop for the top 1,000 sites it's 137 links, for the top 10,000 sites it's 139, for the top 100,000 sites it's 105, for the top million sites it's 88, for the top 10 million sites it's 63, and for all sites it's 56.
+For mobile it's slightly lower at 106, 117, 94, 82, 56, 48 respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=2040803708&format=interactive", sheets_gid="1325442493", sql_file="outgoing_links_by_rank.sql"